gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

     For example, files are not logged but are present in commit objects when you retrieve them with help of `gijFacade.getCommitsForIssue("TST-4", true)`.

     Refer to [Commit JavaDocs](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-rest-publicmodels-Commit-gij-self-managed/) and log commits with files in a nice-looking format.
-Enter the following script in the Scriptrunner console:
+Enter the following script in the ScriptRunner console:

     ```groovy
     import com.onresolve.scriptrunner.runner.customisers.WithPlugin